john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ### Abstraction
 -------
-**Abstraction** helps make the interface with object simpler and reduces the impact of change (i.e. changing inner properties and methods will not leak outside the object and cause problems).
-A good way to think of abstraction in practice is a car.
-If you think of a car as an object, it has an engine, accessories, axels, etc. However, when you turn the ignition the complexity of the engine is hidden from you.
+**Abstraction** hides the internal implementation details of your object.
+In essence, through the process of abstraction the programmer can hida all but the relevant data about an object in order to reduce complexity and increase efficientcy.
+In other words, abstraction makes interfacing with objects simpler and reduces the impact of change (i.e. changing inner properties and methods will not leak outside the object and cause problems).

 <br>